jagonmoy/DSABook-Backend/README.md

 [This might help you to install docker in your machine](https://docs.docker.com/get-docker/) or you can find many youtube Tutorials . <br>
 After Installing Docker in your machine and starting docker in your terminal you can type following command  .<br>

-    docker run -it -p <port-number>:8015 -d jagonmoy/dsa-book-backend:v1.0.0
+    docker run -it -p <port-number>:8015 -d jagonmoy/dsa-book-backend:<tag-name>

-In place of **port-number** you will use any port number which is free and where you are wishing to run this application .
+In place of **port-number** use any port number which is free and where you are wishing to run this application .
+In place of **tag-name** use the latest version available in docker hub .

-suppose , you want to use the port number **60** then your command will be <br>
+suppose , you want to use the port number **60** and the latest tag is **v2.0.0** then your command will be <br>

-    ​docker run -it -p 60:8015 -d jagonmoy/dsa-book-backend:v1.0.0
+    ​docker run -it -p 60:8015 -d jagonmoy/dsa-book-backend:v2.0.0

 Now you can visit backend part  of **DSABook** in : http://localhost:60/